7 Books on Running That’ll Inspire You to Dream Big

 This classic by the late Dr. George Sheehan isn’t your average book on running.
 It has as much to do with the mechanics of running form or the particulars of training as with what happens between the ears when you run.

-Dr. Sheehan, who rediscovered running at age 45 after decades away from the sport, mixes the philosophies of Socrates, Emerson, Thoreau and William James into his perspective on running, which he saw as one of the highest forms of the activity he considered essential to us as humans: play.
+Dr. Sheehan, who rediscovered running at age 45 after decades away from the sport, mixes the philosophies of Socrates, Emerson, Thoreau, and William James into his perspective on running, which he saw as one of the highest forms of the activity he considered essential to us as humans: play.

 “Play is where life lives,” he wrote.
 “Where the game is a game.”
 Without it, he added, we “become serious, lose our sense of humor… money, power, position become ends.
 The game becomes winning.
 And we lose the good life and the good things that play provides.”
 One of the more existential books on running.